smagt/smagt.github.io/_posts/2024-05-25-using-obsidian.md

 - **Frontmatter tag suggest**: I never remember if it's called `1-projects` or something else; but I remember the `1-`.
 This plugin then auto-completes.
 Perfect.
 - **Fullscreen mode plugin**: good when I'm writing.
 - **Git**: explained above.
+- **Github publisher**: for publishing this blog from obsidian.
+Works after extreme hand tuning.
+I explain elsewhere how I did that.
 - **Heatmap calendar**: makes those heatmaps I showed above.
 - **Hide sidebars on window resize**: does what it says, for small screens.
 - **Homepage**: displays my Dashboard, always.